RaphHaddad/blog/content/post/monorepositories-in-azure-devops.md

 ### Creating the builds

-To achieve this behaviour you'll need to create a build definition for every code-base that you need a build for.
+To achieve this behaviour you'll need to create a build definition for every code-base for which you need a build.
 In our simple [example](https://github.com/RaphHaddad/monorepos-example), there are two code-bases.
 A front-end and a back-end code-base, below is the example of the back-end.